Paula-gwn/Paula-gwn/README.md

 Hi there! 👋 Welcome to my GitHub Profile
 About Me
-🎓 I’m currently pursuing a Master’s in Data Science and Business Analytics at University of Warsaw.
+🎓 I’m currently pursuing a Master’s Degree in Data Science and Business Analytics at University of Warsaw.

 💼 I have experience in data analysis, machine learning, and business intelligence tools.